 Overviews of Methodist Theology.

-These books, written for the general reader, give an overview of the teachings of the Methodists in the eighteenth and nineteenth centuries.
+These books, give an overview of the teachings of the Methodists in the eighteenth and nineteenth centuries.
+These are all off-site links.

 - Binney's Theological Compend Improved (1874) (off-site link) by Amos Binney & Daniel Steele.
 A sketchy overview of Christian theology written originally for Methodist youth.
 It became unexpectedly popular in its day.
 Originally written by Amos Binney, it was expanded and "improved" in 1874 by Binney's son-in-law, Daniel Steele.